 EARN A MASTERS in HISTORY with our Partnership with MIAMI UNIVERSITY in Oxford, Ohio.

-If you have any questions about the History Department, our major, or Wittenberg, please contact Dr. Darlene Brooks Hedstrom.
+If you have any questions about the History Department, our major, or Wittenberg, please contact Dr. Darlene Brooks Hedstrom, Chair of History.

-The department also congratulates the Wittenberg History Journal and its editors and contributors for winning the Gerald D. Nash History Journal Award from Phi Alpha Theta (National History Honorary) for its 2010 volume: Commerce, Culture and Control: Interdisciplinary Approaches to the Past (Vol 39) Recent History Department News
+EDITORIAL EXPERIENCE FOR YOUR FUTURE: Students in the History Department design and publish an annual journal of student research.
+In 2010, the Wittenberg History Journal and its editors won the Gerald D. Nash History Journal Award from Phi Alpha Theta (National History Honorary) for its 2010 volume: Commerce, Culture and Control: Interdisciplinary Approaches to the Past (Vol 39).

-History Talks, for example, is an informal, bimonthly meeting in which faculty and students gather to discuss historical topics such as American Foreign Policy, the history of family food traditions, historical novels, Frank Lloyd Wright homes, Folk Music, myth and history, and the impact of globalization.
+HISTORY CLUB is an informal, bimonthly meeting in which faculty and students gather to discuss historical topics suchas American Foreign Policy, the history of family food traditions, historical novels, Frank Lloyd Wright homes, Folk Music, myth and history, and the impact of globalization.
 History Talks also has outings to the local bowling alley, to films, and to local museums and historical societies.